Krishna040705/Leet-Code-Daily-Challenge/README.md

 # LeetCode Daily Challenge Solutions

-This repository contains my solutions to the LeetCode Daily Challenge questions in C and Java.
+Hello My name is Keerti Krishna Sreenivas S. This repository contains my solutions to the LeetCode Daily Challenge questions in C and Java.
 I aim to solve and post solutions to the challenges regularly.

 ## About LeetCode